-“Oh, God, Ana you are beautiful, and you are so easy to love.
+“Oh, God, Ana, you are beautiful, and you’re so easy to love.
 Everyone loves you… but you chose me.
 My beautiful Butterfly, you chose me…” he says, rocking me gently, his voice cracking.
 I stay there, cradled in his arms as he crushes me to him.
 This little bruising that I see today is nothing compared to the bruising of that poor girl in those pictures… and that poor girl was me.
 I have no idea how she survived… how I survived… but I did.
-So these little bumps are meaningless, but those pictures were the driving force behind Christian’s actions.
+So, these little bumps are meaningless, but those pictures were the driving force behind Christian’s actions.
 I understand now… I completely understand now.

 “I remember,” he says, his muffled voice thick with emotion.

-“Open.”
-He whispers, and I part my lips to share the special kiss we have used over the past two days.
-My heart is so full and I fight not to launch myself at him, to completely lose myself in him.
+“Open,” he whispers, and I part my lips to share the special kiss we’ve used over the past two days.
+My heart is so full, and I fight not to launch myself at him, to completely lose myself in him.
 I can feel my body trembling with the force of the emotion that I feel for him.
-I have never felt this way before in my life… for anyone… ever.
+I’ve never felt this way before in my life… for anyone… ever.
 I want to spend my life with this man.
 Should I tell him?
 Is it too soon?
 He’ll surely think I’m crazy.
 Hell, I think I’m crazy!

 Just enjoy it, Ana.
 You know that he loves you.
 You know that he’ll do anything for you.
 Relax in the moment.
 Let it take its own course.
 The time will come when it won’t seem so crazy.
 But for right now, just love him back.